 The pH of the liquor will have little effect on the pH of the wort and beer.
 Alkalinity and calcium are more important in pH control.
-Once you have established correct levels of these ions it is advisable to follow the guidelines of typical pH measurements in the brewing process shown in Table 2.
+Once you have established correct levels of these ions it is advisable to follow the guidelines of typical pH measurements in the brewing process shown below. pH meters can be purchased from Murphy & Son Ltd.